omar0ali/AWS-SiteTiSiteVPN-Guide/README.md

 ##### Open `/etc/sysctl.conf`

->[!NOTE] Editor
+>[!NOTE]
-I am using Vim to edit these files; you can use any editor, such as `nano`, which is also available.
+>**Editor**: I am using Vim to edit these files; you can use any editor, such as `nano`, which is also available.
 Please refer to the documentation for either [Vim](https://vimdoc.sourceforge.net/htmldoc/usr_toc.html) or [Nano](https://www.nano-editor.org/docs.php).

->[!IMPORTANT] Check Your Configuration File
+>[!IMPORTANT]
->Check your configuration file downloaded from the Site To Site VPN Connection Page.
+>**Check Your Configuration File**: Check your configuration file downloaded from the Site To Site VPN Connection Page.
 You can follow the steps provided in the file.
 I am going through the steps used for strongswan.

 ```
 sudo vim /etc/sysctl.conf